ibm-cloud-docs/assistant/intents.md

 1. When deciding where to place an example, look for the intent that has synonymous, or nearly synonymous examples.

-    **NOTE**: Keep each intent as distinct and focused on one goal as possible.
+    Keep each intent as distinct and focused on one goal as possible.
 If you have two intents with multiple user examples that overlap, maybe you don't need two separate intents.
 You can move or delete user examples that don't directly overlap into one intent, and then delete the other.
+    {: tip}

     Select the other examples in the `#cancel` intent, and delete them: